 In addition to my academic research, I have been working on several consultancy projects on structural reforms and public investment programs for, amongst others, the German Federal Ministry of

-Economic Affairs and Energy and the German Federal Ministry of the Interior.
+Economic Affairs and Energy, the German Federal Ministry of the Interior, and the Bertelsmann Foundation.

 Aug 2017 - present Acting Full Professor, Applied Political Economy, University of Mannheim